johan162/mptools/README.md

 % mpn ub18fs01 ub20ml01 ub22fl01
 ```

-The wrapper script makes use of make's parallel options and will cut down the time to create multiple
+When creating multiple new nodes the script will kick of up to four parallel  node
-nodes by starting up to four parallel node creations.
+creations.
+This greatly reduces the total build/creation time.

 ## Node naming convention
 | [back to content table ](#content)|